 Bank of America Winter Village

 This Winter Village in Bryant Park is a one-stop holiday haven.
+Opening noon on Thursday, October 31, you don’t want to miss it.
 You can ice skate around the rink, with the New York Public Library in the background.
 Then, do some holiday shopping at nearby markets.
 Before you go, warm up with a cup of hot chocolate and seasonal treats from food vendors.
 As a bonus, it’s totally free to enter Winter Village and the rink is free.
 However, it is $20 to rent skates (or bring your own).

 Tip: Dine at Public Fare, a pop-up cafe that compliments Winter Village, for seasonal food and cocktails.